 Supplementation with Acetyl-L-Carnitine

-Whilst ALCAR deficiency is very rare, ALCAR supplementation is very common and popular due to numerous potential health benefits.
-ALCAR is preferred to LC as a supplement due to its increased bio-availability, 1 meaning it is more readily absorbed from the gut, and its ability to cross the blood-brain barrier allowing it to modulate numerous functions in the brain.
+Whilst ALCAR deficiency is very rare, ALCAR supplementation is very common and popular due to potential health benefits.
+ALCAR is preferred by some to LC as a supplement due to its increased bio-availability, 1 meaning it is more readily absorbed from the gut, and its ability to cross the blood-brain barrier allowing it to modulate numerous functions in the brain.
 2

 Benefits and of Acetyl-L-Carnitine

 Numerous health benefits have been described for ALCAR and LC, below we cover the potential major benefits and inform you of the latest research.

 A major function of ALCAR and LC in the brain is in the formation of neurotransmitters, required for proper function of the brain.
 Several promising studies in animal models demonstrated a marked improvement in cognition.
 3 A similar improvement was seen in elderly populations 4 and those suffering from Alzheimer’s Disease.
 5 Of particular interest was the ability of ALCAR to slow the progression of Alzheimer’s Disease in early onset patients.
 Together these findings suggest that ALCAR is a potent neuroprotectant, facilitated by its ability to cross the blood brain barrier.
 It is not yet clear how ALCAR exerts its protective effect in the brain, but potential hypotheses include improved neurotransmitter synthesis, or improved energy generation in neurons preventing their damage.
 What is also unknown is the effect on cognition, and any neuroprotective benefit, in younger or healthy individuals remains unknown, some positive results have been reported,6 however a large scale confirmatory study is still required.7